JensKolb/Replicate-Layout-ULP/README.md

 To circumvent this issue, you can place all root elements with the same rotation on the same side, replicate, select all elements of a group, then rotate or mirror the group.
 - When using nested modules, the script adds all possible layers of nesting levels to the list of available target modules.
 Take extra care to select only the modules at the desired nesting level!
-- This early version probably has some bugs. **Make sure to save your pcb before you execute the script!**
+- This early version probably has some bugs. **Make sure to save your PCB before you execute the script!**

 # Usage
 Select one element with the 'Group' tool, then run the replicate_layout.ulp file.